-Symptoms of autoimmune skin diseases vary widely, but skin symptoms are typical along with some of the common autoimmune symptoms, such as joint pain, fatigue , recurrent fevers, and problems with internal organs.
+Symptoms of autoimmune skin diseases vary widely, but skin manifestation of autoimmune disease is typical along with some of the common autoimmune symptoms, such as joint pain, fatigue , recurrent fevers, and problems with internal organs.

 The most common symptoms include:

-Autoimmune skin disease is typically diagnosed by a dermatologist or rheumatologist, who may evaluate your symptoms, along with a general screening blood test for antinuclear antibodies (ANA).
-If the ANA test is positive, your doctor may order follow-up testing, such as skin biopsies or additional blood tests, to find a diagnosis.
+Skin autoimmune diseases are typically diagnosed by a dermatologist or rheumatologist, who may evaluate your symptoms along with a general screening blood test for antinuclear antibodies (ANA).
+If the ANA test is positive, your doctor may order follow-up testing, such as skin biopsies or additional blood tests, to determine a diagnosis.

-In moderate to severe cases, autoimmune skin symptoms can have a significant impact on quality of life by disrupting cosmetic appearance, sleep, and general comfort.
+In moderate to severe cases, the skin manifestation of autoimmune disease can have a significant impact on quality of life by disrupting cosmetic appearance, sleep, and general comfort.

 Gut Health and Autoimmune Disease

-Many researchers and doctors have hypothesized that leaky gut — otherwise known as intestinal permeability — is the root cause of and a major risk factor for autoimmune diseases.
-While there is certainly evidence to suggest they are connected, there is not yet research to confirm this.
+Many researchers and doctors have hypothesized that leaky gut — otherwise known as intestinal permeability — is a root cause of and a major risk factor for autoimmune diseases.
+While there is certainly evidence to suggest they’re connected, there isn’t research to confirm this yet.

 Hashimoto’s Thyroiditis and Gut Health

-Hashimoto’s thyroiditis has been closely associated with small intestinal bacterial overgrowth (SIBO) [22, 23, 24], and resolving gut infections such as H. pylori and Blastocystis hominis (a parasite) have been shown to improve thyroid autoantibodies.
-Additionally, treatment with probiotic supplements have been shown to reduce fatigue and needed thyroid medication, likely because they help restore balance to the gut microbiome [27, 28, 29, 30, 31, 32, 33, 34].
+Hashimoto’s thyroiditis has been closely associated with small intestinal bacterial overgrowth (SIBO) [22, 23, 24], and resolving gut infections such as H. pylori and Blastocystis hominis (a parasite) has been shown to improve thyroid autoantibodies.
+Additionally, treatment with probiotic supplements has been shown to reduce fatigue and needed thyroid medication, likely because they help restore balance to the gut microbiome [26, 27, 28, 29, 30, 31, 32, 33].

 Inflammatory Bowel Disease (IBD)

-IBD is associated with psoriasis, an autoimmune skin disease.
+IBD is associated with the skin autoimmune disease psoriasis.